MedhatHassan/InfoSEC/Intro to python for hacking/Module 3/README.md

 ## Usage

-To use this tool, simply run the script and provide the target host IP address, the path to the <a href=""></a> containing the username and password combinations, and the port number for SSH and Telnet services.
+To use this tool, simply run the script and provide the target host IP address, the path to the <a href="https://github.com/MedhatHassan/InfoSEC/blob/main/Intro%20to%20python%20for%20hacking/Module%203/defaults">Defualt Credentials Wordlist</a> containing the username and password combinations, and the port number for SSH and Telnet services.

 ```
 python ssh_telnet_bruteforce.py <host> <path_to_file> <ssh_port> <telnet_port>